Horse joint supplements help your horse age better, move more easily, and reduce the impacts of joint stress.

 Synovial joints can be ball and socket, hinge, or gliding joints – each of these joints relies on synovial fluid to stay lubricated and flexible.

-It is not uncommon for horses to experience stiffness, lameness, or arthritis in their synovial joints:
+It is not uncommon for horses to experience stiffness, lameness, or stress in their synovial joints:

 - Bone Chips